QuickPed vs Evagene: relatedness analysis versus clinical pedigree management

 QuickPed positions itself as a web-based interface to the pedsuite R packages — specifically a fast, browser-accessible way to build a pedigree and obtain rigorous relatedness statistics without writing R code.
 Its homepage describes it as a free, platform-independent tool for "case workers, researchers, and educators," and it is explicit about covering medical, forensic, ecology, and animal-breeding genetics use cases.
 Input is via a click-to-draw canvas or PED file import; output includes kinship and inbreeding coefficients, the full set of Jacquard's identity coefficients, X-chromosomal coefficient variants, an algorithmic description of the pairwise relationship between any two individuals (one of the paper's genuinely novel contributions), and R code that can be copied for reproducible downstream analysis.
 Built-in example pedigrees include historic royal families (Habsburg, Victoria, Tutankhamun) — a neat pedagogical touch and a good stress test of the underlying algorithms.

-Evagene positions itself as clinical-grade pedigree management for precision medicine.
-Its emphasis is the clinical pedigree as a live working document: a gesture-drawing canvas for construction during consultation, standard NSGC/ISCN notation, a 200+ disease catalogue annotated with ICD-10 and OMIM codes, integrated BayesMendel cancer risk models (BRCAPRO, MMRpro, PancPRO), Mendelian inheritance calculators, AI-powered clinical interpretation using bring-your-own-key (BYOK) LLMs (Anthropic Claude, OpenAI GPT, Fernet-encrypted at rest), Analysis Templates, a REST API, webhooks, an MCP server for AI agents, and an embeddable pedigree viewer.
+Evagene positions itself as pedigree drawing, management, and modelling.
+Its emphasis is the clinical pedigree as a live working document: a gesture-drawing canvas for construction during consultation, standard NSGC/ISCN notation, a 230+ disease catalogue annotated with ICD-10 and OMIM codes, integrated BayesMendel cancer risk models (BRCAPRO, MMRpro, PancPRO), Mendelian inheritance calculators, AI-assisted draft summaries for educational / research review using bring-your-own-key (BYOK) LLMs (Anthropic Claude, OpenAI GPT, Fernet-encrypted at rest), Analysis Templates, a REST API, webhooks, an MCP server for AI agents, and an embeddable pedigree viewer.
 It is designed to produce a clinical artefact — a report, an annotated pedigree, a risk number — not a research statistic.

 The shape difference is the heart of the matter.
 QuickPed is a focused research instrument.
 Evagene is a clinical platform.
 Both are browser-based; both draw pedigrees; but they aim at very different outputs.